Medical expert of the article

 - pain in bones and joints after walking or running;

-- palpation sensitivity at points of attachment of tendons with change of points;
+- palpation sensitivity at the points of tendon attachment with a change of points;

 - cheilitis or cheilosis, angular stomatitis;